Money

 All right...enough acquainting you with what we are talking about.
 Let’s get back to business.
 We are talking about the illusion of money, right?
 Well, then onward we go!

-Let us take a closer look at that dollar bill in your wallet.
+Let us now take a closer look at that dollar bill in your wallet.
 Take it out, take a nice long look at it, and then stop for a moment and think.
 Not about how we can’t seem to buy anything for a dollar (even at the dollar store), or how it’s only worth a tinkle of gas, but think about where it came from.
-I want you to directly ask yourself:
+Directly ask yourself:

 “Where did this dollar come from?”

-Take for example a walnut.
-You are walking along a nice nature path with your adored loved one…or just alone…and then suddenly this walnut appears.
-Being the curious person you are, you pick it up, look at it and think “Where the hell did this walnut come from?”
-So, your eyes begin looking around and before long, a nearby walnut tree comes into view.
-Having found your answer, you exclaim in an ecstatic pleasure of delight, “Ahh yes, that is where the walnut came from!” and then proceed to throw it back into the woods quickly as it was found, continuing along the path of nature with one mystery solved and many more to explore.
+Take for example an acorn.
+Imagine you are walking along a nice nature path with your adored loved one…or just alone…and then suddenly this acorn appears.
+Being a curious person, you pick it up, look at it and think “Where in the world did this acorn come from?”
+So, your eyes begin to wander and before long, a nearby oak tree comes into view.
+“Ahh yes, that is where this acorn came from!” you exclaim, and then proceed to throw it back into the woods as quickly as it was found, continuing along the path of nature with one mystery solved and many more to explore.

-Though unlike walnuts, money does not grow on trees!
+Though unlike acorns, money does not grow on trees!
 It is as much fact as it is an old adage, though haven’t you ever wondered where that money really does come from?
-I feel too many people stop thinking at the idea of money coming from hard work and perseverance, which is much further from the truth than it is close to it.
+It seems too many people stop thinking at the idea of money coming from hard work and perseverance, which happens to be much further from the truth than it is close to it.
 Let me tell you, though – money does not come from the blood, sweat and tears we put towards a mindless economy of consumerism.
 It does not come from working – simple as that!

 So, where does this money come from?
 In order to find out, let us hop off that nature trail and follow the money trail for a while.